 The best time to visit Barcelona is early Summer from May to June or in the Fall from September to October when Barcelona’s weather is pleasant and mild.
 August is the hottest month, with an average high of 74°F. January is the coldest month, with an average high of 49°F. Choose the Spring and Fall shoulder seasons.
 As the weather is a bit milder and some of the crowds go away.
 It seems prices are better as well.

 Mealtime in Barcelona

-Mealtimes in Spain is way different than the USA.
+Mealtimes in Spain are way different than in the USA.
 We have our lunch as early as 11:30 am sometimes and it can go as late as 2:00 pm.
 Not in Barcelona though!
 Here mealtime can be confusing.
 Restaurants are open from 1:30 pm to 4:00 pm for lunch and from 8:30 pm until well after 11:00 pm for dinner.
 Many stores close from 2-4 pm for their siesta (rest) time!
 A lot of businesses close for the whole month of August, so keep that in mind when planning a visit.